-CS355 Final Project (Fall 2023)
+CS355 Final Project (Spring 2024)

 In this project students will choose two API's and create a mashup that uses them synchronously.
 Once the code is completed students will then present their projects in a short recoded screencast walking through their code and demoing the final result.